Shropshire: Economy

 Traditionally, agriculture has dominated the economy of Shropshire.
 The area later became more service-oriented.
 The county town of Shrewsbury, the historic castle-dominated Ludlow, the International Olympic Movement's reputed birthplace Much Wenlock and the industrial birthplace of Ironbridge Gorge are the foremost tourist areas in Shropshire, along with the restored canal-network which provides narrowboat holidays on the Shropshire Union Canal and other canals in the region.
 The natural beauty of the county draws people to all areas.
 In 2024, Shropshire was listed on the ABTA's list of global destinations to watch for its 'beautiful landscapes, towns and villages'.

 Industry is mostly found in Telford, Oswestry, Whitchurch, Market Drayton and Shrewsbury, though small industrial estates have developed in most of the market towns as well as on former airfields in rural areas.
 In towns such as Whitchurch, much of the high street is predominantly composed of small independent business which specialise in handmade items or antiques.
 Shrewsbury is becoming a centre for distribution and warehousing, as it is located on a nodal point of the regional road-network.

+Telford is the base for a number of concerns.
+Rayburn Range and Aga Rangemaster Group are based there.
+The MoD have a significant depot at Donnington.
+Here are also high-technology industries such as Unimation, Nikon, Hitachi Maxell, Ricoh, Capgemini, Fujitsu and Electronic Data Systems.
+In Hadley Castle, Denso Manufacturing UK Ltd make car air-conditioning systems and GKN Wheels make car wheels.
+Makita Manufacturing Europe at Hortonwood, Telford is the only plant in the UK that makes power tools.